JimMason564/Social_Network_API/README.md

 ## Description

-A basic social media API allowing users to add friends and thoughts and react to their friends thoughts.
+A basic social media API back-end allowing users to add friends and thoughts and react to their friends thoughts.
 This app utilizes MongoDB and IDB to run.
+As this is back-end only, this program is not deployed.

 ## Instructions
+Open the code in VSCode or another code editing program.
+Open terminal and enter "NPM Install" and then "NPM Start to start the app's server.
+This is a back-end only program so you will need Insomnia in order to see the routes work.

 ## User Story